top of page

 Fragility

-The notion of the individual is an expression of globality: it is not about individuals that make up a common world, but about individualities, hence the interesting question is, What am I made up of?
+The notion of the individual is an expression of globality: it is not about individuals that make up a common world, but about individualities; hence, the interesting question is, What am I made up of?
 Because, in fact, we are made up of links, bonds that allow us to appear.
 Praise of conflict as a principle of coexistence; resistance to that sort of disgust towards life, fragility, the hybrid, the indeterminate.
-Based on concern about where the uniqueness of living things lies, and the realization that we do not know what life is, we can reflect on life forms that express singularities that cannot be reduced to a representation.
+Based on concerns about the uniqueness of living things and the realization that we do not fully understand what life is, we can reflect on life forms that express singularities that cannot be reduced to a representation.

 Session 3 | 12 May 2017